Melanesians: Origin and genetics

 This Polynesian theory was overturned by a 2010 study, which was based on genome scans and evaluation of more than 800 genetic markers among a wide variety of Pacific peoples.
-It found that neither Polynesians nor Micronesians have much genetic relation to Melanesians.
-Both groups are strongly related genetically to East Asians, particularly Taiwanese aborigines.
+It found that neither Polynesians nor Micronesians have any genetic relation to Melanesians.
+Both groups are strongly related genetically to East Asians, particularly Taiwanese aborigines, therefore making Polynesians and Micronesians not related to Melanesians.
 It appeared that, having developed their sailing outrigger canoes, the ancestors of the Polynesians migrated from East Asia, moved through the Melanesian area quickly on their way, and kept going to eastern areas, where they settled.
 They left little genetic evidence in Melanesia, "and only intermixed to a very modest degree with the indigenous populations there".
 Nevertheless, the study still found a small Austronesian genetic signature (below 20%) in less than half of the Melanesian groups who speak Austronesian languages, and which was entirely absent in the Papuan-speaking groups.

 The study found a high rate of genetic differentiation and diversity among the groups living within the Melanesian islands, with the peoples not only distinguished between the islands, but also by the languages, topography, and size of an island.
 Such diversity developed over the tens of thousands of years since initial settlement, as well as after the more recent arrival of Polynesian ancestors at the islands.
 Papuan-speaking groups in particular were found to be the most differentiated, while Austronesian-speaking groups along the coastlines were more intermixed.

-Further DNA analysis has taken research into new directions, as more Homo erectus races or sub-species have been discovered since the late 20th century.
+Further DNA analysis has taken research into new directions, as more Homo erectus races or subspecies have been discovered since the late 20th century.
 Based on his genetic studies of the Denisova hominin, an ancient human species discovered in 2010, Svante Pääbo claims that ancient human ancestors of the Melanesians interbred in Asia with these humans.
 He has found that people of New Guinea share 4%–7% of their genome with the Denisovans, indicating this exchange.
 The Denisovans are considered cousin to the Neanderthals.
 Both groups are now understood to have migrated out of Africa, with the Neanderthals going into Europe, and the Denisovans heading east about 400,000 years ago.
 This is based on genetic evidence from a fossil found in Siberia.
 The evidence from Melanesia suggests their territory extended into southeast Asia, where ancestors of the Melanesians developed.

-Melanesians of some islands are one of the few non-European peoples, and the only dark-skinned group of people outside Australia, known to have blonde hair.
-The blonde trait developed via the TYRP1 gene, which is not the same gene that causes blondness in European blondes.
+Melanesians of some islands are one of the few non-European peoples, and the only dark-skinned group of people outside Australia, known to have blond hair.
+The blond trait developed via the TYRP1 gene, which is not the same gene that causes blondness in European blonds.